 Flat car batteries can also be the result of having left on an electrical component on your vehicle, such as your lights (so be sure to check those beams are switched off at the end of each journey), or even the cold weather, as it slows down the chemical reaction inside of the battery, reducing the battery’s ability to hold a charge.

 It could also just be that your car battery is old and coming to the end of its life, or that it is faulty, so struggles to charge.
-Issue such as corroded battery terminals can interfere with the connection, leading to the car failing to start.
+Issues such as corroded battery terminals can interfere with the connection, leading to the car failing to start.

 How can you tell if your car battery is flat?